albertodsandoval/albertodsandoval.github.io/_posts/2024-11-23-api-workshop.md

   }
 </script>

-Essentially, what is happening here is the link <https://api.thecatapi.com/v1/images/search>
+The link <https://api.thecatapi.com/v1/images/search> is an API endpoint, and it returns an Object that contains the URL of an image of a cute cat.
+On _The Cat APIs_ website, they provide an example of what one of these objects might look like , so from here it is easy to figure out how to extract the URL.
-an API endpoint, and it returns an Object that contains an image of a cat.
-On _The Cat APIs_ website, they provide an example of one of these Objects, so from here it is easy to extract the url.
-This is what the Object looks like:
+This is the Object example provided by _The Cat API_:
 ```json
 [{
     "id":"ebv",